venice1200/MiSTer_tty2oled/README.md

 ### How does it work?
 **MiSTer**
 When the MiSTer boots up the Script `/etc/init.d/S60tty2oled` is called.
-This script does nothing more than calling another script `/usr/bin/tty2oled` and sent the task to background.
+This script does nothing than calling the script `/usr/bin/tty2oled` and sent the task to the background.
+But only if `tty2oled` is found in `/usr/bin/` and executable.

 The script `tty2oled` checks at first for the device `/dev/ttyUSB0`.
 If the device is not found the scripts ends here.